tekr-io/lukaz-reference/source/includes/main.md

 Property         | Description
 ---------        | -----------
-question         | (string) The natural question to ask translateAnswer  | (boolean) Answer language should be same as question
+question         | The natural question to ask translateAnswer  | Answer language should be same as question

 ### HTTP Response Body

 Property    | Description
 ---------   | -----------
-answer      | (string) The answer generate for the question asked question    | (string) The question asked to the workspace questionId  | (string) The unique id of the question asked sensitive   | (boolean) If question context is sensitive or not
+answer      | The answer generate for the question asked question    | The question asked to the workspace questionId  | The unique id of the question asked sensitive   | If question context is sensitive or not